triazo/immersive_scaler/Readme.md

 In some models it helps to shrink the hip bone.
 This is just a shortcut to move the hip bone almost all the way to the spine.

+## Development version Install

+Either clone or download this repository, then create a zip of the `immersive_scaler` directory.
+This zip is the same as what's downloaded from the releases page.

 ## Contact